qbarbosa/entropie/user/pages/02.about/about.en.md

 I'm Quentin, a French developer living in Paris.

-I work at [Sikana](https://www.sikana.tv?target=_blank), a NGO trying to create a collaborative platform to share knowledge.
+I am interested in technology when it's used for good causes such as culture, research, or education.
+And I'm a music lover too.

-I'm writing in English for technical stuff, and in French when I'm feeling lyrical.
+I write in English for technical stuff, and in French when I feel lyrical.

 Throw me an e-mail at `quentin.barbosa` at `protonmail.com` or download my [resume](https://github.com/qbarbosa/resume/raw/master/Quentin_Barbosa_CV_EN.pdf).